cronkitedata/cronkite-docs/docs/general/01-resources.md

 ## Textbooks / handbooks

-* [Computer-Assisted Reporting: A Practical Guide](https://www.amazon.com/Computer-Assisted-Reporting-Practical-Brant-Houston/dp/0765642190), by Brant Houston.
-This book is now in its 5th or 6th edition, even though it retains the quaint terminology of the 90s in the title.
-This version is from 2014.
-A newer one is on the way.
+* [Data for Journalists](https://www.amazon.com/Data-Journalists-Brant-Houston/dp/0815370407/ref=pd_sbs_14_3/138-2399076-4848836), by Brant Houston.
+This is the fifth edition of the class "Computer Assisted Reporting" book first published more than 20 years ago.
+An adaptation of some of the material is in  ["Eight Simple Ways to Let the Spreadsheet do the Math"](https://gijn.org/2019/05/21/eight-simple-ways-to-let-the-spreadsheet-do-the-math-so-you-can-focus-on-the-story/), on the GIJN website

 * “[Data Literacy: A User’s Guide](https://www.amazon.com/Data-Literacy-David-Herzog/dp/1483333469)”, by David Herzog, 2015

 * "[The data journalism handbook](https://datajournalismhandbook.org/) - an international guidebook to all forms of data journalism.

-* "[The Art of Access: Strategies for Acquiring Public Records](https://www.amazon.com/Art-Access-Strategies-Acquiring-Records/dp/1604265507)", by David Cullier and Charles N. Davis, 2010.
-A new edition will be published sometime in 2019, the author says.
+* "[The Art of Access: Strategies for Acquiring Public Records](https://www.amazon.com/Art-Access-Strategies-Acquiring-Records/dp/1604265507)", by David Cullier and Charles N. Davis, 2019.

 * "[Numbers in the Newsroom](https://store.ire.org/products/numbers-in-the-newsroom-using-math-and-statistics-in-news-second-edition-e-version)", Sarah Cohen, 2nd edition.
 (But hey -- arithmetic doesn't change.
 It doesn't matter which edition you get.)
+I don't think they print it anymore.
+A very old shorter handout is called ["Danger!
+Numbers in the Newsroom"]({{site.baseurl}}/assets/docs/danger.pdf)

 * Samanth Sunne's ["Diving into Data Journalism"](https://www.americanpressinstitute.org/publications/reports/strategy-studies/data-journalism/) from the American Press Institute.

+* [Data Journalism Heist](https://leanpub.com/DataJournalismHeist), by Paul Bradshaw.
+This book is geared toward journalists in the U.K., but the way Paul thinks about getting in and out of data quickly is useful.

+* There are so many good visualization textbooks and handbooks that it's hard to choose just a few.
+Alberto Cairo's ["The Functional Art"](http://www.thefunctionalart.com/p/about-book.html) is a good beginning point to understand the basics of visual encoding and also the use of visual exploration as well as communication.
+The first three chapters are available for free on his website.